gskorupa/SignomixCPP/README.md

 ```

 #### GET
-GET method is not supported yet.
+GET method is working now!
+Documentation will be available soon!